 But first, we need to do a bit of preparation…

 There are a lot of best practices in content marketing – flying by the seat of your pants isn’t one of them!
 To make the best decisions with your content, you need a compass to orient yourself by.

 Any content marketing you do needs to be propped up with a robust content strategy.
 Establishing what you want to talk about, with who, when, and why can help influence your choice of topics.
-Developing a content strategy is a massive topic in and of itself, so check out my recent article The Complete Guide to DIY-ing Your Content Strategy to get started.
+Developing a content strategy is a massive topic in and of itself, so check out my guide The Complete Guide to DIY-ing Your Content Strategy.